scalameta/metals/website/blog/2023-03-02-aluminium.md

 ![replace-all](https://i.imgur.com/LdlSQsB.gif)

-## Workspace symbol search for fields
+## Expanded workspace symbol search to include fields

 Previously, when searching the workspace Metals would only look for classes, trait, interfaces, enums and objects.
 If you wanted to search for a particularly